cwalter94/wink_app/README.md

 <h3> Authentication and Security </h3>
 <p> User login and registration is handled through the Wink API, by calling the relevant functions in the <code>principal</code> factory.
-The access_token is then stored until the user does a hard-refresh or page-closure, at which point they need to authenticate again (to avoid this re-auth procedure, a simple $cookieStore could be used to store auth data in user cookies).</p>
+The access_token is then stored until the user does a hard-refresh or page-closure, at which point they need to authenticate again (to avoid this re-auth procedure, a simple $cookieStore could be used to store an access and refresh token in user cookies).</p>

 <p> Currently the WINK client_id and client_secret are stored on the front-end, in plain sight.
 This is not ideal, but for a demo it suffices.
 Ideally the authentication procedure would be handled on the back-end, which the Angular app could call with simple <code>/api/auth</code> routes. </p>